bluething/exercise-reactive/reactiveprogrammingwithrxjava/src/main/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/README.md

 onNext(), onCompleted(), onError() can never be emitted concurrently.
 Each event can be emitted from a different thread, as long as the emissions are not concurrent.

 See [sample6()](https://github.com/bluething/exercisereactive/blob/main/reactiveprogrammingwithrxjava/src/test/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/SampleCode.java) code how to use sequential concurrent.
 It's better to use schedulers instead of thread.
-See [sample6()](https://github.com/bluething/exercisereactive/blob/main/reactiveprogrammingwithrxjava/src/test/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/SampleCode.java) code how we try to use multiple thread that can invoke onNext() concurrently.
+See [sample7()](https://github.com/bluething/exercisereactive/blob/main/reactiveprogrammingwithrxjava/src/test/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/SampleCode.java) code how we try to use multiple thread that can invoke onNext() concurrently.
+This violate the [contract](https://github.com/bluething/exercisereactive/tree/main/observable#the-observable-contract).

 The solution?
 Composition, using merge or flatMap operator.

-See [sample7()](https://github.com/bluething/exercisereactive/blob/main/reactiveprogrammingwithrxjava/src/test/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/SampleCode.java) code we use merge.
+See [sample8()](https://github.com/bluething/exercisereactive/blob/main/reactiveprogrammingwithrxjava/src/test/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/SampleCode.java) code we use merge.
 Because we use asynchronous:
 1. 1 will appear before 2.
 2. 4 will appear before 5.